vimeo/psalm/docs/annotating_code/supported_annotations.md

 In contrast for `@psalm-internal`, the docbloc line must specify a namespace.
 An issue is raised if the calling code is not within the given namespace.

-As other tools do not support `@psalm-internal`, it may only be used in conjunction with `@internal`.

 ```php
 <?php
 namespace A\B {